baptistecottier/advents-of-code/README.md

 *Thanks [Scotow](https://github.com/scotow) for the initial framework and precious coding advice.*

 ## 📊 Progress Summary
+*Click on any year below for detailed day-by-day progress*
 <table>
 <tr VALIGN = TOP>
 <td>